2E0PGS/blog/_posts/2020-06-04-mmdvm-modem.md

 ## Issues

-### PI wont boot with the HAT on
+### Pi wont boot with the HAT on

-I had to power up the PI with no HAT then add the HAT once the PI has booted a bit.
+I had to power up the Pi with no HAT then add the HAT once the Pi has booted a bit.
 Not ideal because it wouldn't easily recover from power outage.
 Also causes more potential for pins to misalign or make contact at different times with power/data.

 MMDVM_pog HAT: [wojciechk8/MMDVM_pog/issues/4](https://github.com/wojciechk8/MMDVM_pog/issues/4#issuecomment-482480582)